I'm Sandra Halling.

 • Urgency as an operating model redirects capacity into containment that reads, from the outside, as execution failure.

-These issues are not about which application your using or how you're resourced.
+These issues are not about which application you're using or how you're resourced.
 They are structural.

-Once you see structural design, it becomes very hard to unsee — so eventually I stopped offering technical implementations as the entry point.
+Once you see structural design, it becomes very hard to unsee — so eventually I stopped offering technical implementations as the entry point for my work.

 Realizing you may have a structural challenge in your organization?